afrimapr/afrimapr-book/CONTRIBUTION_GUIDE.md

 ## Netlify deploy

-Stop auto-publishing & update manually from the draft.
+We have stopped auto-publishing, so contact Andy to update manually from the draft after you've made a commit.

 ## required packages